bekk/funksjonell-frontend/day1/README.md

 ```

 ### Partial application
 It is possible to partially apply arguments to functions.
+Then we get a new function with these partial arguments "pre-filled", so that we can call the function with only the rest of the arguments.
+This can be achieved using the built-in function "bind" that exists on every function in JavaScript.

 ```javascript
 function addOne() {
       return this + 1;